-This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and the amount of any compensation that might be payable to the Scheme in future.
+This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and the position with regard to potential tax charges which may be levied against the Scheme as a result of any unauthorised payments that have occurred.
 Further information on the investments has been provided in Dalriada's Announcements to members.